monsoonmaelstrom/book2/book2.md

 “And what would you like me to do about that?”

 “Nothing.
-I’d simply like to ensure that the absences of ourselves and Henry Sheppard are not remarked upon until such a time as we return with Captain Marten.”
+I’d simply like to ensure the absences of ourselves and Henry Sheppard are not remarked upon until such a time as we return with Captain Marten.”

 “What happened to Lisette Clark, Miss Raidane?”